brsynth/CRedisDict/README.md

 [sudo] redis-server --daemonize yes
 ```

-Then, the following code can be executed:
+Then, the following Python code can be executed:
 ```python
 from redis      import StrictRedis from credisdict import CRedisDict, wait_for_redis